IncandelaLab/LDMX-scripts/EcalVeto-2.0/README.md

 # EcalVeto-2.0

 ECal veto analysis using `ldmx-sw` `v2.0` or later.
 Compatible with `v12` LDMX samples.
+Note that the instructions below rely on building `ldmx-sw` from scratch, not using the container workflow.

 ## Getting started
-Start by setting up your environment and `ldmx-sw` following the instructions [here](https://docs.google.com/presentation/d/1J58bSqR5rQvenrmgmnGBAYgQ4WQo8Wftb8GhfYRwB_w/edit#slide=id.g659a216f71_0_77u).
+Start by setting up your environment and `ldmx-sw` following the instructions [here](https://tinyurl.com/uvq8l28).
 If you have already set up `ldmx-sw`, you just need to source the environment script you created following those instructions.

 ## Setting up the analyzer
 Check out the `ldmx-analysis` directory from github in your work area: